Checkpointing with DMTCP

 If you would like to tailor this for your own jobs, here are the changes you should consider:

-• Update resource requests (cpu cores, memory).
+- Update resource requests (cpu cores, memory).

-• Update max walltime as needed.
+- Update max walltime as needed.

-• Increase the amount of time before the job ends that Slurm sends the USR1 signal.
-The compute_pi job is pretty lightweight.
+job is pretty lightweight.
 For jobs that use more memory, checkpointing can take longer.
-If your job is 72 hours, you may want to send the signal at 30 minutes, or even an hour before the job completes.
+If your job is 72 hours, you may want to send the signal at 30 minutes, or even an hour before the job completes. - Update script and job name.

-• Update execution call.
+). - Update execution call.

-• Update checkpoint directory.
+- Update checkpoint directory.